RoboJackets/robocup-software/soccer/doc/Gameplay.md

-# gameplay
+# Gameplay

-This folder contains the higher-level strategy code for the soccer program.
+The Gameplay namespace contains most of the higher-level logic of the `soccer` program.

-## GameplayModule

-The [GameplayModule](./GameplayModule.hpp) is the coordinator for all game logic.
-Its main responsibilities include:

-* managing the Goalie
-* managing the joystick-controlled robot (if any)
-* maintaining a list of global field obstacles
-* choosing which Play to run
-* running the current play
+Gameplay::GameplayModule

 ## Play Structure